Skip to content

 Terminal window

-# List available workflows (requires git repository)
+# List available workflows (requires a git repo, a registered folder project, or --folder on first use)

 archon workflow list --cwd /path/to/repo